TITLE 89: SOCIAL SERVICES

 b) A decision on the merits of each report must be made according to the following:

-d) If, after the assessment, the provider agency determines that the case is substantiated and the victim has consented to services, it shall develop a service care plan for the eligible adult.
+d) If, after the assessment, the APS provider agency determines that the case is substantiated and the victim has consented to services, it shall develop a service care plan for the eligible adult.

-1) essential client information, such as name, address, age, and phone number;
+1) essential client information, such as name, address, age and phone number;

 3) investigative reports;